socialize/socialize-sdk-ios/Documentation/sphinx/source/getting_started.rst

    			:width: 700
    			:height: 410

+- For older versions of Xcode where the project is not arc, also add **-fobjc-arc** to the Other Linker flags.

 If you need more detail configuring the SDK in your app please see our `Getting Started Video`_.